UtoYuri/learning-ai/README.md

 # learning-ai
-notebooks or codes for learning ai.
+notes or codes for learning ai.